From Sega Retro

 The Mission Stick was also one of the more expensive Saturn control peripherals, and (as far as Japan goes) very few games supported it, however, most games which support the Arcade Racer Joystick in analog mode will also support the Mission Stick in analog mode.
 In western markets some games such as MechWarrior 2: 31st Century Combat and Panzer Dragoon function with the Mission Stick, even though the information is missing from the packaging, so its library isn't quite as small as it may appear to be.

-Because of design differences from the regular digital control pad, not all games will recognize the Mission Stick, such as Tunnel B1.
+Because of design differences from the regular digital control pad, not all games will recognize the Mission Stick, such as Tunnel B1 or Bulk Slash.
 Furthermore, certain games, such as Solar Eclipse will ignore custom button configurations.
 Also of note is the type of connector used by the "main control" and "sub control" ports - it is a DE-9 connector, used for previous Sega consoles.

 In Japan, the controller has model number HSS-0114 and was released on 29 September 1995 and retailed at ¥7,800.

 - Black Fire